H2CO3/Sparkling/doc/semantics.md

 §3.8.3.
 The prefix `++` operator.
 It increments its numeric operand by one, and yields the already incremented value.
-Its operand must be a variable or an array member.
+Its operand must be a variable or an array or hashmap member.
 The operand must be of type number.

 §3.8.4.
 The prefix `--` operator.
 It decrements its numeric operand by one, and yields the already decremented value.
-Its operand must be a variable or an array member.
+Its operand must be a variable or an array or hashmap member.
 The operand must be of type number.

 §3.8.4.
 The `!` operator.
 It takes a boolean operand and yields its negated value.